 How to Become Heart Safe

-Adam Wanted to make the world better - and this hope live on through Project Adam.
-Project ADAM just makes sense.
-It allows us - everyone - to spring to action in the face of Sudden Cardiac Arrest.
+Adam wanted to make the world better - and this hope lives on through Project ADAM.
+Project ADAM creates the opportunity for anyone to spring into action in the face of Sudden Cardiac Arrest.

 Your community can be Heart Safe.
 Understand what it takes.